-A recent Forrester report outlined several interesting trends – firstly, the adoption of e-signatures within businesses continues to grow steadily throughout the world and in Europe enterprises are engaging with e-signature providers for a broader set of digital services than their US counterparts.
+A recent Forrester report outlined several interesting trends.
+First, the adoption of eSignatures within businesses continues to grow steadily throughout the world.
+In Europe, enterprises are engaging with eSignature providers for a broader set of digital services than their US counterparts.

 We have experienced this.
-Enterprises are increasingly seeing e-signatures as vital to the digital evolution of their businesses and at the same time a crucial component to meeting their transaction workflow and e-trust requirements.
+Enterprises are increasingly seeing eSignatures as vital to the digital evolution of their businesses.
+At the same time, they're a crucial component to meeting their transaction workflow and digital security requirements.

 - Analogue process replacement

 - Secured connection across organisations

 - Straight-through process automation